opattison/olivermakes/_posts/2014-11-08-design-notes-an-archive.md

 I am building an archive.
 {:.focus}

 Git will help me keep track of versions and ensure that I lose as little data as possible while working on projects.
-Because the data for the site will be kept off-site (in a GitHub repo) that can also be backed up in multiple other ways, this should prove more robust and long-lasting than any software I have ever used.
+Because the data for the site will be kept off-site (in a [GitHub repo]({{ site.link.source }})) that can also be backed up in multiple other ways, this should prove more robust and long-lasting than any software I have ever used.

 I hope that the best way to maintain an archive that I will be happy to browse years later is to take extra effort now to design it as one.
 Once I have more written and archived, I look forward to the design challenge of organizing that information.
 Too much of the web right now is structured as “news”, or otherwise oriented toward ephemerality.
 I want to see more sites that treat themselves as long-lasting things, with information design and content that is built to last – not to be buried and forgotten about.

 I plan to share more about archiving-friendly design practices as they take form. **[Read more writing on archiving](/labels/archiving/)** from this site.

+---

+{% include block/project--satellite.html id="2016-10-08:preserving-jekyll-sites" %}